vkbo/novelWriter/docs/source/usage_breakdown.rst

 You can select which novel root folder to display from the dropdown box, and you can select which columns to show or hide from the menu button.
 You can also rearrange the columns by drag and drop.
-The app will remember you column order and size between sessions, and for each individual project.
+The app will remember your column order and size between sessions, and for each individual project.

 Colour Themes